apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>KubeBlocks, by default, will execute the script on the primary pod, with role=leader.
+<p>By default, KubeBlocks will execute the script on the primary pod with role=leader.
-There are some exceptions, such as Redis, which does not synchronize accounts info between primary and secondary.
+Exceptions exist, such as Redis, which does not synchronize account information between primary and secondary.
-In this case, we need to execute the script on all pods, matching the selector. selector indicates the components on which the script is executed.</p>
+In such cases, the script needs to be executed on all pods matching the selector.
+Indicates the components on which the script is executed.</p>
 </td>
 </tr>
 </tbody>